ShreshthaJha6/HTML/README.md

 # HTML
-This folder contains the exercises from HTML playlist of Bro-Code.
+This folder contains exercises from HTML playlist of BroCode from YouTube.
 This is purely for learning purposes.